PowerGREPPowerGREP

 When you do not know in advance exactly what you are looking for, PowerGREP's rich regular expression support allows you to search for virtually anything by specifying the form of what you want, and let PowerGREP find the actual text matching that form.

-OpenOffice uses a file format called the OpenDocument Format (ODF).
-These files have various extensions, such as .odt for Writer and .ods for Calc.
-PowerGREP comes preconfigured to handle all the extensions with the file mask *.od[bcfgimpst].
+The various other applications in the OpenOffice and LibreOffice use other variants of the OpenDocument Format (ODF).
+These files have various extensions, such as .ods for Calc and .odp for Impress.
+PowerGREP comes preconfigured to handle all the extensions other than .odt with the file mask *.od[bcfgimps].
 This format is officially documented, and even standardized.
-Still, it is incredibly complex, simply because OpenOffice offers a tremendous amount of features.
+Still, it is incredibly complex, simply because OpenOffice and LibreOffice offer a tremendous amount of features.
+So for the time being, PowerGREP does not have a built-in converter for ODF files other than ODT.

-By default, PowerGREP uses the IFilter that is included with OpenOffice to extract the text from ODF files.
-You'll see a plain text representation of your ODF files in PowerGREP.
+If you have a recent enough version of OpenOffice or LibreOffice installed (see sidebar) then by default PowerGREP uses the IFilter that is included with OpenOffice and LibreOffice to extract the text from ODF files other than ODT.
+You’ll see a plain text representation of your ODF files in PowerGREP.
 When using the IFilter, PowerGREP cannot modify ODF files because the IFilter system is read-only.

 There are two ways in which you can get your own copy of PowerGREP and evaluate the software risk-free.